-After you receive this information, give yourself time to read and think about the information.
-Make sure you speak with your surgeon about your expectations of the results, as well as what you can expect regarding the length of the surgery, your recovery, and any risks and potential complications of the surgery.
+After you receive this information, give yourself time to read and think about the information..
 Because breast implants will require monitoring and care for the rest of your life, you should wait 1-2 weeks after reviewing and considering this information before deciding whether to have the surgery, unless an earlier surgery is deemed necessary by your surgeon.
 If you are having a mastectomy, it may make sense to start or perform the complete reconstruction at the same time you have the mastectomy; in this case, there may be time considerations your doctor can discuss with you.
 If you are having revision-reconstruction surgery, your surgeon may advise you to have the surgery sooner.